radondb/radondb-mysql-kubernetes/docs/en-us/deploy_radondb-mysql_operator_on_k8s.md

 ### Verify RadonDB MySQL Operator

-Run the following command to check the `demo` deployment and its monitoring service.
-If the following information is displayed, the installation is successful.
+Check the demo Deployment and its monitoring service.
+The deployment is successful if the following information is displayed.

 ```kubectl
 $ kubectl get deployment,svc